8 Mental and Emotional Issues That Affect Men’s Sex Lives

 The impact of stress on men’s sex life

-The stress of finances, employment, education, societal pressure, mid-life crisis, work/life imbalance, identity crisis, and relationships issues can weigh heavily and affect every aspect of men’s well-being, including sexual health.
+The stress of finances, employment, education, societal pressure, mid-life crisis, work/life imbalance, identity crisis, and relationship issues can weigh heavily and affect every aspect of men’s well-being, including sexual health.
+Stress is often at the forefront of sexual dysfunctions.
+It can even rob your energy for sexual thoughts and fantasies.

 Additionally, due to stigmas derived from rigid gender norms and toxic masculinity, men tend to suppress their emotions, keep stressful experiences insidious, or use other maladaptive coping strategies.